eezstreet/SWATEliteForce/README.md

 # VERSION HISTORY #

 #### v6.3

-ATTENTION to server admins: Your permissions are now handled in Swat4XDedicatedServer.ini !!
-Move your admin lines in SwatGuiState.ini to Swat4XDedicatedServer.ini *before* patching your game, otherwise your role information will be lost!

  - Added a new weapon: Suppressed P90
  - The Uzi, TEC-9 and AKM have flashlights now.
 (The TEC-9 always did, and does not have a modified model)
  - Added a new option in multiplayer: Show kill messages.
 When this checkbox is ticked, arrests, kills, incapacitations, and player deaths are shown.